Cassie051/advent-of-code-2022/README.md

-# advent of code 2022
+# Advent of Code 2022

-Program from daily tasks for Advent of Code 2022.
+Program for daily tasks Advent of Code 2022.